kaspth/oaken/README.md

 > Full Disclaimer: while I have worked on systems using factories, I overall don't get it and the fixtures approach makes more sense to me despite the UX issues.
 I'm trying to support a partial factories approach here in Oaken, see the below section for that, and I'm open to ideas here.

 > [!TIP]
-> Oaken is compatible with FactoryBot and Fabricator, and they should be able to work together.
+> Oaken is compatible with FactoryBot and Fabrication, and they should be able to work together.
 I consider it a bug if there's compatibility issues, so please open an issue here if you find something.

 ### Oaken is like factories, with dynamic defaults & helper methods